How to Simplify Your Gluten-Free Thanksgiving!

 Gluten-Free Pumpkin Pie

-For the easiest pies, start with Wholly Gluten-Free Pie Shells.
-These shells are fairly shallow, so you will end up with a little leftover pie filling (but not enough for a second pie) when using Libby’s pumpkin pie recipe and one crust.
+Shortcut tip!
+Making your own crust is so easy.
+But, if you want a shortcut Wholly Gluten-Free Pie Shells are a great option.
+These shells are fairly shallow, so you will end up with a little leftover pie filling (but not enough for a second pie).

-I like to make homemade whipped cream during the lull between dinner and dessert.
+I like to make Homemade Maple Whipped Cream during the lull between dinner and dessert.
 Or rather, my stand mixer makes whipped cream while my coffeemaker brews coffee.
+Note, that you do have to double the recipe to use a stand mixer, but that’s usually the perfect amount for a Thanksgiving gathering.

 Gluten-Free Pumpkin Cheesecake Bars